ogarcia138/predictingCryptoMarketTrends-/README.md

       -Features like trading volume, price changes, or technical indicators can vary significantly in magnitude.
 We apply common scaling techniques such as StandardScaler (mean = 0, variance = 1) or MinMaxScaler (scaled to [0,1]) to normalize these features.

       -Scaling helps certain machine learning algorithms converge faster and avoids bias towards high-magnitude variables.

+2. Text Cleaning

+      -For social media posts, we remove URLs, punctutation, and other non-text characters.

+      -We convert all text to lowercase and optionally remove stop words (common words like "the", "and", etc.) to reduce noise.

+      -Depending on the model, more advanced cleaning (e.g., lemmatization or stemming) may be applied to group similar word forms.

+**Sentiment Extraction**

+1. From Raw Text to Sentiment Scores

+      -